GMaissa/RedmineUserProviderBundle/README.md

 ## Installation

 The recommended way to install this bundle is through [Composer](http://getcomposer.org/).
-Just run:
+Just run :

 ```bash
 composer require gmaissa/redmine-user-provider-bundle
 ```

-Register the bundle in the kernel of your application:
+Register the bundle in the kernel of your application :

 ```php
 // app/AppKernel.php